 How To Crowdfund A Business

 The potential benefits of equity crowdfunding are vast.
 A successful campaign can be truly transformational for startups and growing companies – not only is it possible to raise 6 – 7 figures of equity capital, but it can lead to significantly more attention from everyone in your desired crowd.
 Many companies also report huge increases in revenue, as a direct result of the exposure their equity crowdfunding campaign brings.
-The verdict is in: the payoff is huge for those who take the time to learn how to crowdfund.
+The payoff is huge for those who take the time to learn how to crowdfund.

 But, equity crowdfunding also involves hard work, outreach and sacrifice – and that’s before a campaign even goes live!
 That is why it’s so important to know the process inside-out, before going down this route.